ston-fi/jvp-core/doc/architecture.md

 # Vote status contract

-Verifies that a vote participant is allowed to cast their vote and forwards a message back to `Vote storage` to add their vote to the total count of "positive" and "negative" votes.
+Verifies that a voting participant is allowed to cast their vote and forwards a message back to `Vote storage` to add their vote to the total count of "positive" and "negative" votes.

 ## Storage